Developing Good Family Business Relations

 Teach your children to enjoy their grandparents.
-But do not impose too much on the parents to take care of the children and prepare meals.
+But do not impose too much on the grandparents to take care of the children and prepare meals.
 Be discreet around your children so they are not carrying stories between the two homes.

 Sometimes it is best not to communicate.
 Parental advice is motivated by excellent intentions.
 Parents do not want to see their children repeat parental mistakes.
 But that does not make advice any more palatable to the younger generation.
 If responsibility has been delegated to the younger party, he/she will look after it the best way possible or suffer the consequences.
 One of the best aids to family harmony, and one of the hardest to acquire, is a firmly closed mouth.
 It helps to remind the parents that it is more important in the long run to maintain cordial relations than to get a few more bushels per acre.

-“In more than 20 years of consulting with farm families, I have learned that their most difficult stressors are other people, not the weather or markets,” said Jerry Robinson, Extension rural sociologist, University of Illinois.
+“In more than 20 years of consulting with farm families, I have learned that their most difficult stressors are other people, not the weather or markets,” said Jerry Robinson, former Extension rural sociologist, University of Illinois.